-General Revenue Bonds Series N, O, P, Q, R, S,T, U, and V are secured by a pledge of unrestricted current fund revenues generated from tuition, fees, recovery of indirect costs, sales and services of educational departments, miscellaneous receipts and auxiliaries.
+General Revenue Bonds Series O, P, Q, R, S, T, U and V are secured by a pledge of unrestricted current fund revenues generated from tuition, fees, recovery of indirect costs, sales and services of educational departments, miscellaneous receipts and auxiliaries.
 University general revenue bond debt is not a general obligation of the State nor does the State provide security for the debt in any other manner, i.e., by appropriations, guarantees, or moral obligation pledges.

-In December 2012, the University entered into a long term lease agreement with Community Properties of Alaska, Inc. (CPA) to lease a new student dining facility on the University of Alaska Fairbanks Campus.
+In December 2012, the University entered into a long-term lease agreement with Community Properties of Alaska, Inc. (CPA) to lease a new student dining facility on the University of Alaska Fairbanks Campus.
 CPA built the student dining facility using proceeds from its Lease Revenue Bonds 2012.
 Security for the Lease Revenue Bonds 2012 is the University's lease payments to CPA.
 The lease is recorded as a capital lease and the obligation is recorded at the present value of future minimum lease payments.

-In July 2015, the University issued General Revenue Bonds 2015 Series T with a par amount of \$65,350,000 and a 25 year term.
+In July 2015, the University issued General Revenue Bonds 2015 Series T with a par amount of \$65,350,000 and a 25-year term.
 Average annual debt service is \$4.9 million.
-In September 2015, the University entered into a loan agreement with the Alaska Municipal Bond Bank to borrow \$86,085,000 with a 30 year term and average annual debt service of \$5.6 million to provide funding for construction of the University of Alaska Fairbanks' heat and power plant.
+In September 2015, the University entered into a loan agreement with the Alaska Municipal Bond Bank to borrow \$86,085,000 with a 30-year term.
+Average annual debt service is \$5.6 million.
+Both the bond and the loan provide funding for construction of the University of Alaska Fairbanks Combined Heat and Power Plant.

-In October 2016, the University issued General Revenue Bonds 2016 Series V-1, with a par amount of \$32,845,000, original issue premium of \$5,699,409, and a 28 year term.
+In October 2016, the University issued General Revenue Bonds 2016 Series V-1, with a par amount of \$32,845,000, original issue premium of \$5,699,409, and a 28-year term.
 Average annual debt service is \$2.1 million.
 The bonds provide funding for the construction of the University of Alaska Fairbanks Engineering Facility.

-In October 2016, the University issued General Revenue Refunding Bonds 2016 Series V-2 with a par amount of \$14,645,000, original issue premium of \$1,906,984, and a 17 year term.
+In October 2016, the University issued General Revenue Refunding Bonds 2016 Series V-2 with a par amount of \$14,645,000, original issue premium of \$1,906,984, and a 17-year term.
 Average annual debt service is \$1.1 million.
 The bonds refund General Revenue Bonds 2005 Series N and 2008 Series O, except for the October 1, 2017 maturity.

-Moody's Investors Service and S&P Global Ratings have assigned ratings of 'Aa3" and "AA-", respectively, and have each assigned a "negative outlook" to the rating of the University.
-These ratings were issued September 2016.
+Moody's Investors Service have assigned rating of 'A1" and "stable outlook" to the ratings of the University in August 2017.
+S&P Global Ratings have assigned rating of "AA-" and "negative outlook" to the rating of the University in September 2016.